 “Go!”
 Makkitu’q shouted and Tu’Urok and Nergui sprang into action.

 Tu’Urok charged towards the Y’yahila, the giant man-shaped shiver, as it was finally coming into view.
-It was dragging a massive club behind it made of a pine tree with its branches hewn off.
+It was dragging a massive club behind it made of a pine tree with its branches torn off.
 The thing saw Tu’Urok charging and began to raise its club to swing.

 Bura slammed into the the belly of the creature, snapping its fangs into the monster with a sound that resembled a “chak chak”.
 Moma did the same thing as it slammed into the giant’s face.
 Their impact spun the creature and it swiped at them, but they were gone almost as soon as they had landed.
 They moved around the battlefield in lighting fast hops that took them twenty to thirty feet with each leap.

 The Y’yahila, momentarily forgetting about the charging Tu’Urok, directed its ire at the wicate-wa and swung its club in a wide arc trying to kill them.
 It stirred up a storm of snow and earth in the process but the two jumping spiders were far too swift, jumping in and biting it from opposite directions and then jumping away.